-Cancelled – Right Wing Extremism In Europe: The Case of Germany – 27 March 2020
+Recording ICCT Live Briefing – Right Wing Extremism In Europe: Case Studies from Germany – 20 April 2020

-On Monday 20 April 2020, the International Centre for Counter-Terrorism – The Hague (ICCT) and Leiden University’s Centre for Professional Learning are jointly hosting a guest lecture by Professor Arie Kruglanski and Professor David Webber on the rise of right wing extremism in Germany.
+On Monday 20 April 2020, the International Centre for Counter-Terrorism (ICCT) and Leiden University’s Centre for Professional Learning jointly hosted a guest Live Briefing, followed by a Q&A session.